 Registered Design RD 217622 wristlet strap

-I have a couple of wristlet watch straps like the one in the picture and they all have inside them the legend "RD 217622".
-I recognised this as a reference to a Registered Design, so I went digging and found a record in the Board of Trade ledgers as shown in the picture on the right.
-The entry in the Board of Trade ledger, written in beautiful copper plate handwriting, shows that the registrant is Arthur Garstin of Queen Square, London, a leather goods manufacturer.
-The date of registration of this design of wristlet watch or wristwatch strap RD 217622 is 2 September 1893.
+Wristlets like the ones described in the previous section turn up from time to time, but most of the ones seen today have inside them the legend “RD 217622”.
+This was the first type that I saw and I recognised this as a reference to a Registered Design, so I went digging and found the registration shown in the picture on the right.
+The entry in the ledger shows that the registrant was Arthur Garstin.
+The date of registration of this design is 2 September 1893.

 Back to the top of the page.